LennyKiano/App1/README.md

     *- There is also a check to see if there is active internet

     **END OF SOLUTION APP1**
+  NOTE: incase of anyting missed out refer to the project code as I have done my best to comment what is going on and the logic
+  NOTE: The app design not optimized for hdpi screen sizes as it is just a test and not a real world application
+  NOTE: Please ignore the Mysingleton java class.
+As I was using it to test by forgot to delete it

 FOR THE SOLUTION OF APP 2 READ THE README FILE IN MY APP2 REPO HERE: https://github.com/LennyKiano/App2